MicrosoftDocs/win32/desktop-src/shell/iuseridentitymanager.md

 ---
-Description: IUserIdentityManager is not supported and may be altered or unavailable in the future.
+description: IUserIdentityManager is not supported and may be altered or unavailable in the future.
 Instead, use User Accounts with Fast User Switching and Remote Desktop. ms.assetid: 3d24b858-bbaf-455c-83cd-3f6f93aba2a8
 title: IUserIdentityManager interface (Msident.h) ms.topic: reference